 suspended CVD graphene

 Post-doc Candidates should hold a Ph.
 D. in experimental physics or similar and need a strong background in the following areas: quantum transport physics, device nanofabrication, cryogenic experiments, low signal electronic measurements, electronic control of experiments and data acquisition.
 German language proficiency is not necessary.
-The candidate is expected to work together with and help advise students.
+The candidate is expected to work together with and help to advise graduate and undergratuate students.

 Ph.
 D. Candidates need to hold a masters (or equivalent) degree, preferably in physics or nanosciences.
 Some prior experience in (experimental) physics would be helpful.
 German language proficiency is not necessary.
 Graduate students are expected to work together with postdoctoral fellows as well as other graduate and undergraduate students.